 This is one of Peru’s most beautiful places, and it is a protected zone on the Pacific coast of Peru.
 The goal here is to conserve the marine ecosystems which include the marine wildlife and the guano-producing seabirds that live here in the cold waters of the Humboldt Current of the Pacific Ocean.
 Also protected are the lonely places where migratory birds rest and feed during their long journeys.

-Some of the Top Tourist Attractions in Peru are located within the reserve.
-These include the Famous Candelabrum of Paracas which is an ancient geoglyph high on a cliff above the ocean, and the Julio C. Tello On-site Museum at Lagunillas.
-There are plenty of beaches and fantastic rock formations, too.
+Some of the top places to visit in Peru are located within the reserve.
+These include the Famous Candelabrum of Paracas which is an ancient geoglyph high on a cliff above the ocean, and the Julio C. Tello on-site museum at Lagunillas.
+So, there are plenty of beaches and fantastic rock formations, too.

 Ballestas Islands is one of the Top Ten Destinations in Peru.
 This group of islands and rock formations is located half an hour’s boat ride off the coast.
 These islands are home to many thousands of guano-producing seabirds and other marine species.
 You can see seals, Humboldt penguins, pelicans, walruses, and many more.
 At this amazing tourist destination you will have the chance to see untold numbers of soaring seabirds up close.
 This experience is incredibly different from the vast remoteness that you will experience at Machu Picchu or at the Colca Canyon.